Remote career navigation hub

 • Role-specific tasks and measurable outputs, not vague “earn from home” promises.

-• Compensation, tools, and expectations that match the underlying occupation — not generic recruiting copy.
+• Compensation, tools, and expectations that match the underlying occupation.

 Red flags vs green flags